Weismann barrier

 The Weismann barrier, proposed by August Weismann, is the strict distinction between the "immortal" germ cell lineages producing gametes and "disposable" somatic cells in animals (but not plants), in contrast to Charles Darwin's proposed pangenesis mechanism for inheritance.

-In more precise terminology, hereditary information moves only from germline cells to somatic cells (that is, somatic mutations are not inherited).
-This does not refer to the central dogma of molecular biology, which states that no sequential information can travel from protein to DNA or RNA, but both hypotheses relate to a gene-centric view of life.
+In more precise terminology, hereditary information is copied only from germline cells to somatic cells.
+This means that new information from somatic mutation is not passed on to the germline.
+This barrier concept implies that somatic mutations are not inherited.